pratikrk/pratik-cbreservation/README.md

 Azure Database for MySQL is cost effective and easy to set up, operate, and scale.
 Enjoy advanced security, same-zone or zone-redundant high availability, and a service-level agreement (SLA) of up to 99.99 percent.
 Learn how to migrate your on-premises MySQL database to Azure with this migration guide.

 ### 2) Databases
+### 3) Azure SQL
+Get a consistent, unified experience across your entire SQL portfolio and a full range of deployment options from edge to cloud.
+Intelligent and secure Azure SQL database services make it easy to: Migrate your SQL workloads with SQL Server on Azure Virtual Machines.
+Modernize your existing applications or enjoy hybrid flexibility with Azure SQL Managed Instance.

 ## Other Azure Technologies:
 I did this project using python language in which i used flask for data connectivity